browserengineering/book/book/html.md

 layout to be a recursive tree traversal instead of a linear pass through the document.
 We\'ve also made the browser much more robust to malformed HTML.
-While these changes don\'t have much impact yet, this new, structured understanding of HTML sets us up to make layout much more structured in the next post.
+While these changes don\'t have much impact yet, this new, structured understanding of HTML sets us up to implement a layout engine in the next chapter.

 Exercises
 =========